d3bn4th/Hospital-Management-System/README.md

 ## Introduction to the Project

 Hospital management system is a computer system that helps manage the information related to health care and aids in the job completion of health care providers effectively.
-*	Maintain the medical records of the patient
+*	Maintain the medical records of the patient.
 *	Maintain the contact details.
 *	Keep track of the appointment dates